micksatana/pz-mod-protein-shake/README.md

 - Several types of protein shakes, each with unique nutritional benefits.

-  - 100% Whey Protein
+  - 100% Whey Protein Isolate; focus on building more muscle
-  - 100% Isolate Protein [WIP]
+  - 100% Whey Protein; to build muscle and maintain weight
-  - Serious Mass Gainer [WIP]
+  - Serious Mass Gainer; to gain more weight

 - Helps maintain strength and endurance, reducing the risk of losing muscle mass.